 A low profile destination that leaves the competitive tourism industry for its crowded neighbours.
 It nevertheless keeps gaining faithful and distinguished friends.
 Alonnisos is an “Arc” of an unspoilt nature, an alternative and different island…

-The island’s trademark is the superb pine forest that covers most of its surface, while the medieval Palio Chorio village highlights its specific character with interesting architecture and a breath-taking view.
+First impressions: The island’s trademark is the superb pine forest that covers most of its surface, while the medieval Palio Chorio village highlights its specific character with interesting architecture and a breath-taking view.
 Slow pace of life, short distances and untouched beaches are Alonnisos island secrets.

-Patitiri, the island’s port, claims no prize for its architectural elegance.
+Chora and the port: Patitiri, the island’s port, claims no prize for its architectural elegance.
 However, here you can find the bustling market and all amenities.
 All tourist attraction lie in Chora or Palio Chorio, only 3 kilometres away, that surveys the ocean from a high vantage point.
 Even though the village was severely damaged in the earthquakes of 1978, it has nevertheless been characterized as a traditional settlement.
 Very few historical churches (17th ct.) remain standing, such as the churches of Saint Athanasios, Christ and Saint George at the Castle.

 Take a stroll through the maze-like cobbled alleys, and ascend towards the ruins of the Venetian castle.
 A different aspect of the sea view, the island and Chora lying underneath is revealed from its ramparts.

-The island’s ancient name was Ikos.
+History at a glance: The island’s ancient name was Ikos.
 During the Byzantine period, it was known as Liodromia or Liadromia, as well as Chiliodromia, a name preserved until 1836.
 Alonnisos was possibly the name of the nearby, and currently deserted, Kyra Panagia island.
 The island was famous for its wine as well as its pottery workshops.